This is a list of all political science courses. For more information, see Political Science.

 POLI:1300 Introduction to Political Thought and Action3 s.h.

 Common problems, literature, analytic techniques.
-GE: Social Sciences; Values, Society, and Diversity.
+GE: Social Sciences; Values and Culture.

 POLI:1400 Introduction to Comparative Politics3 s.h.